evolvingstuff/vdw2/content/posts/neurodegenerative-diseases-ad-pd-ms-dementia-etc-fought-by-vitamin-d-in-rodents.md

 ---

-#### VitaminDWiki - <a href="/posts/variety-of-evidence-that-vitamin-d-helps-the-brain-july-2014evidence-that-vitami-n-problems-2014" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Variety of evidence that Vitamin D helps the brain – July 2014|Evidence that Vitamin D helps brain problems - 2014">Variety of evidence that Vitamin D helps the brain – July 2014|Evidence that Vitamin D helps brain problems - 2014</a>__
+#### VitaminDWiki - <a href="/posts/variety-of-evidence-that-vitamin-d-helps-the-brain" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Variety of evidence that Vitamin D helps the brain – July 2014">Evidence that Vitamin D helps brain problems - 2014</a>__

 <img src="/attachments/d3.mock.jpg" alt="image" width="700">